- 28

 3. Angular Aria (Developer Preview)

-- A set of directives for accessibility (a11y) — makes creating screen-reader-friendly UI much easier
+- A set of directives for accessibility (a11y) — makes building screen reader-friendly UI much easier

 - Supports complex ARIA patterns — such as combobox, dialog, menu, tabs

-- Important for government systems — many agencies are beginning to mandate accessibility standards per WCAG 2.1
+- Important for government systems — many agencies are adopting WCAG 2.1 accessibility standards

 4. Vitest as Default Test Runner (Stable)

-- Vitest officially replaces Karma — Karma has been deprecated, and Vitest is now stable
+- Vitest officially replaces Karma — Karma has been deprecated, Vitest is now stable

-- Multiple times faster than Karma — uses Vite as dev server, making unit tests run extremely fast
+- Many times faster than Karma — uses Vite as dev server for extremely fast unit tests

 - ESM native — no polyfills needed for ES modules